Hassan al-Turabi: Imprisonment and later years

-After a political falling out with President Omar al-Bashir in 1999, Al-Turabi was imprisoned based on allegations of conspiracy before being released in October 2003.
-Arrested again in 2004 for allegedly being part of a plot to overthrow the government.
-He was released on 28 June 2005.
+After a political falling out with President Omar al-Bashir in 1999, al-Turabi was imprisoned based on allegations of conspiracy before being released in October 2003.
+Arrested again in 2004 for allegedly being part of a plot to overthrow the government, he was released on 28 June 2005.

-In 2004 he was reported to have been associated with the Justice and Equality Movement (JEM), an Islamist armed rebel group involved in the Darfur conflict, whose leader (Khalil Ibrahim) used to be one of Mr Turabi's followers.
-Al-Turabi himself has denied any association.
-Turabi spent 16 months in prison from 2004 until 28 June 2005, during which time he spent several weeks on hunger strike.
+In 2004 he was reported to have been associated with the Justice and Equality Movement (JEM), an Islamist armed rebel group involved in the War in Darfur, whose leader, Khalil Ibrahim, was previously a follower of Mr. al-Turabi. al-Turabi himself has denied any association.
+Turabi spent 16 months in prison from 2004 until 28 June 2005, during which time he spent several weeks on a hunger strike.

-After the JEM attacked Khartoum and Omdurman on 10 May 2008, Al-Turabi was arrested on the morning of 12 May 2008, along with other members of his Popular Congress Party (PCP).
+After the JEM attacked Khartoum and Omdurman on 10 May 2008, al-Turabi was arrested on the morning of 12 May 2008, along with other members of his Popular Congress Party (PCP).
 He said that he had expected the arrest, which occurred while he was returning to Khartoum from a PCP gathering in Sennar.
 He was questioned and released without charge later in the day, after about 12 hours in detention.

-Presidential advisor Mustaf Osman Ismail said that al-Turabi's name had been found on JEM documents, but he denied that al-Turabi had been arrested, asserting that he had merely been "summoned" for questioning.
-Al-Turabi, however, said that it was an arrest and that he had been held at Kober.
+Presidential advisor Mustafa Osman Ismail said that al-Turabi's name had been found on JEM documents, but he denied that al-Turabi had been arrested, asserting that he had merely been "summoned" for questioning. al-Turabi, however, said that it was an arrest and that he had been held at Kobar Prison.
 According to al-Turabi, he was questioned regarding the relationship between the PCP and JEM, but he did not answer this question, although he denied that there was a relationship after his release; he also said that he was asked why he did not condemn the rebel attack.
 He said that the security officers questioning him had "terrified" him and that, although they claimed to have proof against him, they did not show him this proof when he asked to see it.

 Salva Kiir Mayardit, the First Vice-President of Sudan and President of the Government of Southern Sudan, said that there had been no discussion about arresting al-Turabi at a presidency meeting on the previous day and that there was no security report implicating him.
 He alleged that al-Turabi was being used as a scapegoat.